Former US Rep. Charles Rangel of New York dies at 94

 Rangel looked after his constituents, sponsoring empowerment zones with tax credits for businesses moving into economically depressed areas and developers of low income housing.

-“I have always been committed to fighting for the little guy,” Rangel said in 2012 when he announced he was running for reelection.
+“I have always been committed to fighting for the little guy,” Rangel said in 2012.

-During the Korean War, he had earned a Purple Heart and a Bronze Star.
+Rangel was born June 11, 1930.
+During the Korean War, he earned a Purple Heart and a Bronze Star.
 He would always say that he measured his days, even the troubled ones around the ethics scandal, against the time in 1950 when he survived being wounded as other soldiers didn’t make it.

 It became the title of his autobiography: “And I Haven’t Had A Bad Day Since.”